-City College Norwich has a long history of welcoming international students from across the world and offers a fantastic education and experience for students.
+City College Norwich has a long history of welcoming international students from across the world and offers fantastic education and experiences for students.

 Benefits of studying at City College Norwich

-- A personal approach to your learning - Colleges have smaller class sizes than universities, so studying with us means you have more personal attention and support from tutors.
+- A personal approach to your learning – City College Norwich has smaller class sizes than universities, so studying with us means you have much more personal attention and support from tutors.

-- A rich history of welcoming international students - Norwich is a great place for International Students to study and over the years we have been proud to welcome many hundreds of students from across the globe.
+- An international campus – We have been welcoming international students at City College Norwich for over 30 years, and we have been proud to have many hundreds of students from across the globe study here.